arungudelli/angularjswiki/content/en/fontawesome/fa-glass-whiskey.md

-## Glass Whiskey Icon with Fixed Width
+## fa-glass-whiskey Icon with Fixed Width

 All the font awesome icons does not have same width.